Family Dentistry Leland, NC

 What is family dentistry?

-Family dentistry takes care of patients of all ages.
-While pediatric dentistry focuses on children, family dentistry encompasses children and adults as well.
+Family dentistry caters to patients of all ages.
+While pediatric dentistry focuses on children, family dentistry encompasses both children and adults.
 We provide dental care that’s convenient for the whole family.
 Schedule your appointments together so that the whole family can be seen at once.

 How often should my child visit the dentist?